 Until the late 19th Century, several American Indian tribes lived in this region using the Armand Bayou area for hunting and fishing.
 The preserve is also home to more than 370 species of birds, mammals, reptiles, and amphibians including white-tailed deer, armadillo, swamp rabbits, bobcats, coyotes, turtles, alligators, frogs, and venemous and non-venemous snakes.
 Over 220 species of birds reside here or rely on the Nature Center as a safe resting-place on their long migratory journeys.
 ABNC lies along the Central Flyway which is the largest migratory bird route in North America.
 Visitors may hear the melody of songbirds such as warblers, flycatchers, orioles, and painted buntings and the cry of birds-of-prey such as osprey, owls, kites, and hawks.
 The vegetation of Armand Bayou is characteristic of East Texas.
 The bayou lies in a biological transition zone between the southern mixed hardwood forest, the coastal prairie, and the coastal salt marshes.
 The site contains the remnants of one of the few remaining native prairies, small areas of shallow, brackish marshlands, and bottomland hardwood or riparian woodland areas.
 These areas are historically and ecologically important and require constant efforts in preservation and restoration.

 A broad variety of EcoEducational programs are available at ABNC.
 EcoCamps (day camps) are held each summer and winter for children to explore and discover nature.
 ABNC encourages family involvement to get outdoors!
-Some of the programs ABNC offers are: School Field Trips, Scout Workshops, Canoe and Pontoon Boat EcoTours, Photography Hikes, Prairie Wildflower Tours, and Birthday Parties.
+Some of the programs ABNC offers are: Children's Nature Classes (EcoTots, EcoKids and EcoSchoolers), School Field Trips, Scout Workshops, Canoe and Pontoon Boat EcoTours, and Photography Hikes.
 Cooperative educational programs are held with universities, colleges, and special groups.

 Exhibits on the Discovery Loop include hawks, reptiles, and bison.
 On the boardwalk, visitors may see alligators, turtles, dragonflies and birds.
 ABNC offers over five miles of hiking trails, which wind through the woodlands and prairies.
 The center is also home to a turn-of-the-century farm site.
 The interpretive building contains displays of living reptiles, fish and amphibians.
 Demonstrations, exhibits, and tours are given on weekends or by reservation.